melaniea360/rospy_crazyflie/README.md

 - Bitcraze crazyflie-lib-python

-To install ROS and the dependences for building packages, please follow the [official instructions](http://wiki.ros.org/ROS/Installation).
-Install ROS Noetic
+To install ROS Noetic and the dependences for building packages, please follow the [official instructions](http://wiki.ros.org/ROS/Installation).

 It is also highly reccommended that you install the Bitcraze [Crazyflie Client GUI](https://github.com/bitcraze/crazyflie-clients-pthon).
 This GUI provides a means to debug Crazyflies, modify their link URI, and more.

 ## Installing crazyflie-lib-python
-To install this dependency, first upgrade your pip wheel for Python 2
+To install this dependency, first upgrade your pip wheel for Python 3

 ```
 sudo apt install python-pip